aminzadenoori/hybrid-fuzzy-rough-rule-induction-and-feature-selection/README.rst

 this pape is an  easy to implement fuzzy-rough set paper for who wants to become familiar with this concept

-* this implementation is specified for Wine dataset(https://archive.ics.uci.edu/ml/datasets/wine)
+* this implementation has been specified for Wine dataset(https://archive.ics.uci.edu/ml/datasets/wine)

 Requirements
 ============